United States Virgin Islands: Danish period

-In 1733, St. John was the site of one of the first significant slave rebellions in the New World when Akan–Akwamu slaves from the Gold Coast (modern Ghana) took over the island for six months.
-The Danish were able to defeat the enslaved Africans with help from the French in Martinique.
+In 1733, St. John was the site of one of the first significant slave rebellions in the New World when enslaved Akan–Akwamu from the Gold Coast (modern Ghana) took over the island for six months.
+The Danish were able to defeat the freedom fighting Africans with help from the French in Martinique.
 Instead of allowing themselves to be recaptured, more than a dozen of the ringleaders shot themselves before the French forces could capture them.
 It is estimated that by 1775, slaves outnumbered the Danish settlers by a ratio of 8:1.